30 Different Types of Espresso Drinks | (Must Try!)

 14- Freddo Espresso

-It can also be topped with a layer of cold milk foam to prepare Freddo Cappuccino.
+It can also be mixed with cold frothed milk to prepare Freddo Cappuccino.

 The frothy texture of Freddo Espresso makes it a satisfying and invigorating choice, especially during the hot summer months.
 It has gained popularity both in Greece and internationally as a beloved iced drink.